Bioconductor/GoogleGenomics/inst/doc/VariantAnnotation-comparison-test.md

 ### Google Genomics Data

 Important data differences to note:
- 1 VCF data is 1-based but data from the GA4GH APIs is 0-based, for more information see (https://www.biostars.org/p/84686/) 1 There are two variants in the Google Genomics copy of 1,000 Genomes phase 1 variants that are not in `chr22.vcf.gz`.
-They are the only two variants within the genomic range tiwh `ALT == <DEL>`.
+* VCF data is 1-based but data from the GA4GH APIs is 0-based, for more information see (https://www.biostars.org/p/84686/)
+* There are two variants in the Google Genomics copy of 1,000 Genomes phase 1 variants that are not in `chr22.vcf.gz`.
+They are the only two variants within the genomic range with `ALT == <DEL>`.

 ```r